jeargle/urnitol/README.md

 So the 2-step simulation loop goes:

-1. pull - pull balls from Urns and place in EvenBins
+1. pull - pull balls from Urns and place in EventBins
-2. action - act on the EvenBin balls
+2. action - act on the EventBin balls

 Currently supported EventBin actions are: move, discard, and double.